Primary health care

 Top storyCelebrating nurses’ and midwives’ role in bringing health services to everyone, everywhere

-- Closing the gap in universal health coverage
+- Primary health care: the bridge to universal health coverage in Greece

 Contact usWHO European Centre for Primary Health Care